In the end, we will remember not the words of our enemies, but the silence of our friends.

 That said, I respect Dr. Farmer as well as those who still believe in him.
 And I want to offer my take on one point that’s been made a few times.
 Matt Vecere wrote on Facebook:

-Another great article by Ansel Herz.
-As for Farmer, I asked him at a talk in LA about the UN and their role in cholera.
+Another great article… As for Farmer, I asked him at a talk in LA about the UN and their role in cholera.
 He said his position at the UN does not allow him to say everything he wants to say and followed by pulling up a photo of a UN truck dumping sewage into a river, as well as photos of the Nepalese base with broken sewage pipes.
 I think it’s pretty clear what Farmer is doing: compromising his ability to spout off the way he’d like to so that he can hopefully influence the big players and affect large scale change.
 It may work, it may not.
 But I still believe in him.

 Twitter user Janiebt echoed that view, asking, “Bravo, but how does one not compromise integrity while making major political allies and receiving support from major funders?”